-This article is part of our FPL Waiver Wire series.
+This article is part of our Fantrax Waiver Wire series.

-Following each Premier League Gameweek, I'll take a look at sub-50 percent rostered players on Fantrax whose situations may have changed or improved, and assess whether or not they are worth a pickup in season-long leagues.
+Ahead of each Premier League gameweek, I'll take a look at sub-50 percent rostered players on Fantrax whose situations may have changed or improved, and assess whether or not they are worth a pickup in season-long leagues.

 James Trafford (13-percent rostered): It doesn't feel great recommending a keeper who has lost 11 of his 13 league starts while allowing 32 goals, but a home matchup in a relegation six-pointer against Sheffield United is a rare opportunity to use Trafford.
 Wes Foderingham (18 percent) is also viable on the flip side of this matchup, but I lean Trafford given the fact he's at home.

 Malo Gusto (26 percent): There's no guarantee that Gusto is back from a knee injury for the weekend, but if he can recover he's in line for a start as Reece James is suspended for the match.
 It's not the easiest matchup against Brighton, but Chelsea are at home and Gusto has some upside from fullback with two assists, three chances created and 20 crosses in nine appearances.
 If Gusto isn't back, Ian Maatsen (five percent) could also get a spot start with the same being said for Axel Disasi (52 percent).

 Ola Aina (12 percent): Aina has started four straight matches and while he scored negative points in half of them, he also posted a 24.5-point performance against Aston Villa and a 9.75-point performance against West Ham.
 A home match against an Everton side who struggle to score goals is a good spot to use Aina, though his attacking upside is limited with just nine crosses and three chances created in his 10 appearances.